Skip to main content

 Scope Design Hub · App redesign · Design system

 Three teams.
 Three products.
+No shared language.

 Wallbox made award-winning EV chargers used in homes and offices across five continents.
-But the software that made them smart — MyWallbox, the Business Portal, and the HMI on public fast chargers — was built by teams that barely spoke to each other.
+But the software that made them smart, MyWallbox, the Business Portal, and the HMI on public fast chargers, was built by teams that barely spoke to each other.

 The consumer app had a 2.6-star rating.
 The Business Portal was actively avoided by fleet operators.
 The charger HMI was designed from scratch every time a new hardware model shipped.
 None of these were interface problems in isolation.
 They were the visible symptoms of a deeper issue: design had no seat at the table, no shared methodology, and no way to scale.